Fact Sheets And Publications

 Managing Soil pH

 Most plants grow best in Delaware soils when pH values are between 5.5 and 7.0.
 As such, the first step in managing soil pH is to select the target pH.
 Target pH is defined as the soil pH value associated with optimum plant growth and varies based on crop type and soil characteristics.
-Some crops, like blueberries grow best under more acidic conditions, while other crops, like alfalfa grow best when soil pH is near neutral.
-In addition, plants grown in high organic matter (soil organic matter > 6%) often have a lower target pH than would the same plant grown on a soil with a lower organic matter content.
+Some crops, like blueberries, grow best under more acidic conditions, while other crops, like alfalfa, grow best when soil pH is near neutral.
+In addition, plants grown in high organic matter (soil organic matter > 6%) often have a lower target pH than would the same plant grown on soil with a lower organic matter content.
 The lower target pH for high organic matter soils is related to the ability of soil organic matter to moderate some of the effects of excessive soil acidity.
-Six different soil target pH values are identified for crops in the University of Delaware Nutrient Management Recommendations (Shober et al., 2018; Taylor et al., 2018) or the Mid-Atlantic Commercial Vegetable Production Recommendations (Wyenandt and van Vuuren, 2019):
+Seven different soil target pH values are identified for crops in the University of Delaware Nutrient Recommendations (Shober et al., 2024) or the Mid-Atlantic Commercial Vegetable Production Recommendations (Wyenandt et al., 2024):

 • pH 4.8 for blueberries,